Creagh National School: History and development

+special education class.
+The classrooms were completed in November and opened by the Minister of State for Special Education Josepha Madigan.

 As of 2021, Áine Ní Cholleráin (Bleahene) was the acting principal of Creagh National School.

 Events and fundraising

 A St Brigid's cross fundraiser is held on 1 February, St Brigid's Day, every year.
 Other fundraising events include Christmas singalong, cake sale, and confirmation fundraisers, with much of the money raised going to causes in Tanzania.

 With pupils from 27 different cultural backgrounds, the school participates in the Yellow Flag diversity programme, and celebrated two "intercultural days" in 2019.